TorahBibleCodes/TorahBibleCodes_Sphinx/docs/source/usage.rst

 instance of these letters Mem (מ/ם) found, there is the potential to find multiple ELSs beginning (or ending) on that letter.

 Because the letter Mem (מ) is one of the five Hebrew letters with an alternate form if coming as the final letter (ם) of a word, the central algorithm efficiently handles this eventuality of ELS Searches: instead of search for either ("regular letter form or final letter form") of the two possible letter formats, it is more useful for extrapolated permutations of useful functionalities of this program to convert all Hebrew letters to their equivalent Hebrew Gematria Numerical values and then search for these integer numbers.
 Later, when presenting the results to the user in visual format, we simply reference the Custom Class (Letter Object)'s ``.Letter`` property.

+*d* = equidistant skip distance(s) between each letter in the ELS successfully found within the selected text that is searched (i.e. for each *n*); For each instance of a letter found at index number position *n*, there may potentially be multiple instances of skip distances *d* possible to the next letter(s) in that ELS.